-This shortage of available building land, as evidenced by a survey of possible sites carried out by Haslemere Vision volunteers, the Waverley Borough Council Land Availability Assessments and the recent Waverley Borough Council 'call for sites', is compounded by the community's desire to see the creation of more local employment during the Plan period.
-For instance, 65% of consultation respondents wished to see 'as many houses as possible' built 'within settlements'4 and 73% of respondents supported the retention of similar or higher levels of employment on four of the largest currently available sites in the Plan area.5
+This shortage of available building land, as evidenced by a survey of possible sites carried out by Haslemere Vision volunteers, the Waverley Borough Council Land Availability Assessments and the recent Waverley Borough Council 'call for sites', is compounded by the community's desire to see the creation of more local employment, whilst also protecting the high quality natural environment.
+For instance, 65% of consultation respondents wished to see 'as many houses as possible' built 'within settlements' and 73% of respondents supported the retention of similar or higher levels of employment on four of the largest currently available sites in the Plan area.
+Evidence from the Regulation 14 Consultation clearly demonstrated the importance to residents of ensuring inappropriate development on greenfield land does not occur.